nimaid/LPHK/README.md

 ## Does it work yet?
 Yes!
 It does not have all the features I want just yet, and still has bugs, but it works!
 You can use the GUI to load/save layouts and edit button scripts/colors.
 It's not nearly as polished as I want yet, but it is functional!

 This is still WIP and still a beta version.
 See below for a todo list.
 I have a life (a crazy one at that), so no promises on a delivery date.
 Feel free to offer your help!
+You can see project updates and ask questions on the [official Discord server](https://discord.gg/mDCzB8X)!
+You can also donate on the [official Patreon page](https://www.patreon.com/user?u=16848673) to help speed up development, or just say thanks!

 ## How do I use it?
 Before using the program, there are some dependencies/libraries that you will need to install: